ivan-paleo/publish-micro-image/README.md

 Few images are published without some form of processing.
 Sometimes, processing is even necessary to create (e.g. EDF, stitching, topography reconstruction) or analyze (e.g. contrast/brightness, surface texture analysis) the image.
 While processing deserves a whole good-practice document on its own, I would just like to give some general advices here that will hopefully be applicable to most processing routines.
 But feel free to [contribute](#how-to-contribute)!

 Even if we sometimes tend to assume that there is only one way to process an image, there are in fact often several methods or algorithms to do so, and there are always various settings to adjust.
-This is why it is important to **be as precise as possible when reporting about the processing** (see section [What should we report?](#what-should-we-report)).
+This is why it is important to **be as precise as possible when reporting about the processing** (see section [Reporting](#reporting)).

 It is also crucial to **process all images of a dataset in the same way**.
 This might seem obvious, but different processing methods might produce results that might appear identical/similar even if they actually are different.
 Processing all images in the same way ensures that all images are comparable at least within a dataset.
 Of course, this is true only if **the images were acquired in the same way**!
 So, while the details are more nuanced, I believe the message is clear and every analyst should try his/her/their best to acquire and process images and data in a consistent and comparable manner.

 Another general piece of advice is to **keep the raw data**, in this case the acquired image, and to **process a copy** of it rather than overwriting the acquired image.
 This way, it is possible to check the result and process differently if necessary.
-See section [Saving an image](#saving-an-image) for a discussion on file formats and raw data.
+See section [Saving](#saving) for a discussion on raw/derived data and file formats.

+Last but not least, it is important to **keep a very detailed record of the processing and analysis steps that were performed**.
+Templates and scripts will make it easier to repeat and reproduce the processing/analysis.
+This is not only important to share data (see section [Sharing](#sharing)); it is also important for yourself as it is likely that you will have to repeat the analysis at some point, at least for some images.

 ---

-## Saving an image
+## Saving

-Raw/processed/derived data
+### Raw vs. derived data
+I totally agree with Ben Marwick and colleagues that raw data should be kept raw and clearly separated from derived data (e.g. [Marwick et al. 2018, Marwick & Pilaar Birch 2018](#references)).

+Still, it is not always clear to distiguish between the two, nor practicable to keep the raw(est) data.
+For example, the raw data of an EDF image or a 2.5D topographical model (= height map, e.g. from a confocal microscope) is a z-stack.
+The z-stacks can be very large files so keeping all these z-stacks requires a lot of storage space.
+While storage is not really limiting anymore, the environmental impacts of data centers and online repositories cannot be ignored (e.g. [Samuel & Lucivero 2020](#references)).

+Also the derived data of an analysis can be the raw data of another.
+Using the example of surface texture analysis (dental microwear texture analysis or quantitative artifact microwear analysis), the raw data of the analysis are the height maps (which are themselves derived from processing the z-stacks) that are used as input for MountainsMap (or equivalent) to calculate the surface texture parameters for each height map, which are eventually exported into a CSV file.
+This CSV file is in-turn the raw data for the subsequent statistical analysis.

+All this to say that the decision should be made on a case-by-case basis about what data is raw and what is derived.
+Nevertheless, there are some general principles that apply in most (all?) cases, make sure to:

+- **save the rawest data possible**, usually the acquired, unprocessed image;
+- **save every derived data that is included in the final analyis** (i.e. input data of the results), especially if the processing/analyes are not fully automatized;
+- **save all the metadata** associated with the raw data (see section [File formats and software](#file-formats-and-software));
+- **save in appropriate format(s)** (see section [File formats and software](#file-formats-and-software)).

+### File formats and software
 For long-term usability, accessibility and sustainability, proprietary formats (i.e. files that can only be opened with a paid software) should be avoided and **stable, open, non-proprietary formats should be preferred**.
 The DANS maintains a [list of preferred and non-preferred formats](https://dans.knaw.nl/en/file-formats/).
 For microscopy images, the [OME-TIFF format](https://docs.openmicroscopy.org/ome-model/6.3.1/ome-tiff/index.html) is probably the standard.
 Most microscope manufacturers offer software packages to acquire images; in some cases, these software packages are even necessary to operate the microscopes.
 Not all of these software packages can save in an open format, even less so in OME-TIFF.
 Unfortunately, metadata sometimes get lost when the image is not saved in the native, proprietary format.
 This is why, if your acquisition software cannot natively save in an open format, ***I* would recommend to save the image in the proprietary format** (in order to save all the metadata) **and to additionally export to an open format** (for long-term accessibility).